EdgeX-Camera-Management/edgex-examples/application-services/custom/camera-management/README.md

 ### Environment
 This example has been tested with a relatively modern Lniux environment - Ubuntu 20.04 and later

+### Install Golang
+Install Golang from the official repository as documented on the [Golang](https://go.dev/doc/install) site.

 ### Install Docker
 Install Docker from the official repository as documented on the [Docker](https://docs.docker.com/engine/install/ubuntu/) site.